 Options in Applied Chemistry

 Advanced Inorganic Chemistry

 Chem & Chemical Engineering

-Dr Cochrane is interested in the study of novel enzymatic processes, antimicrobial resistance mechanisms and the mechanism of action of antimicrobial and anticancer peptides.
+Dr Cochrane is a Senior Lecturer in Organic Chemistry and is interested in the study of novel enzymatic processes, antimicrobial resistance mechanisms and the mechanism of action of antimicrobial and anticancer peptides.

 Contact Teaching Times